PHPirates/TeXiFy-IDEA/README.md

 [![Donate via PayPal](https://img.shields.io/badge/Donate!-PayPal-orange.png)](https://www.paypal.me/RubenSchellekens)

 # TeXiFy-IDEA
+## This fork was previously used to provide nightly builds, which are now available in the [alpha channel](https://github.com/Ruben-Sten/TeXiFy-IDEA/tree/master#alpha-channel-subscribing-to-the-very-latest-features)
+### You can view the exact state of the repo used to generate the nightly build at the [nightly-build](https://github.com/PHPirates/TeXiFy-IDEA/tree/nightly-build) branch.

 LaTeX support for the IntelliJ Platform by [JetBrains](https://www.jetbrains.com/).

 No idea where to start?
 Have a look at the [installation instructions](#installation-instructions).
 Otherwise, take a look at the [tips](#tips) instead.